carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 code can be distributed under and should not be modified in any way.

 The main body is a ``doxygen`` comment (identified by the ``///`` comment marker instead of the usual ``//``) describing the purpose of the file.
-It should have a ``\brief`` command that describes the file in one or two sentences.
+The first sentence or a passage beginning with ``\brief`` is used as an abstract.
 Any additional information should be separated by a blank line.
 If an algorithm is being implemented or something tricky is going on, a reference to the paper where it is published should be included, as well as any notes or *gotchas* in the code to watch out for.